US: Ex-FBI counterintelligence agent aided Russian oligarch

 Messages seeking comment were left for lawyers for McGonigal and Shestakov.
 Lawyers for Deripaska did not immediately return an email seeking comment Monday.

-The New York indictment alleges that McGonigal was introduced by Shesktaov in 2018 to a former Soviet diplomat who functioned as an agent for Deripaska.
+The New York indictment alleges that McGonigal was introduced by Shestakov in 2018 to a former Soviet diplomat who functioned as an agent for Deripaska.
 That person is not identified in court papers but the Justice Department says he was “rumored in public media reports to be a Russian intelligence officer.”

-According to the indictment, Shesktaov asked McGonigal for his help in getting the daughter of Deripaska’s agent an internship with the New York Police Department.
+According to the indictment, Shestakov asked McGonigal for his help in getting the daughter of Deripaska’s agent an internship with the New York Police Department.
 McGonigal agreed, prosecutors say, and told a police department contact that, “I have interest in her father for a number of reasons.”

+The Justice Department says McGonigal also hid from the FBI key details of a 2017 trip he took to Albania with a former member of that country’s intelligence service who had given him the $225,000.

+For instance, prosecutors say, he failed to identify the person as his traveling companion or reveal that housing for him would be free.